wisnuc/appifi-system/amd64/README.md

-# appifi-system for amd64 platfor
+# appifi-system for amd64 platform
 system installation for appifi and it's dependencies

 ### Goal